-As you add filters, the Filter Summary populates the contact list.
+As you add filters, Apollo populates the contact list.

-The Action you select determines which follow-up options Apollo provides.
-For example, the Create Contact Task action provides you with the fields pictured below.
+The action you select determines which follow-up options Apollo provides.
+For example, the Create Contact Task action provides the fields pictured below.

-Please note, if you want to improve your email deliverability, you may want to select the "round robin" option in the Add contact to sequence action.
+Please note, if you select the Add contact to sequence action and want to improve your email deliverability, you may want to select the "round robin" option.
 This allows you to send emails from multiple users in your Apollo instance.
 Apollo then evenly distributes the number of emails sent per selected user.